jay-joshy/allergyguide/content/tools/resources/oit_calculator_validation.md

 authors = ["Joshua Yu"]
 +++

 Each time a protocol is loaded or edited in the OIT Calculator, it is validated against a set of rules that assess for both **critical issues** and **practical cautions**.
+These checks are **NOT EXHAUSTIVE** and **DO NOT GUARANTEE** the protocol is 'correct' - it _does not replace clinical judgement_.
+The protocol should always be checked by the physician.

-- **Critical issues** represent serious flaws in the protocol that could compromise patient safety or make the protocol impossible to follow.
+- **Critical issues** represent potential serious flaws in the protocol that could compromise safety or make the protocol impossible to follow.
 - **Practical cautions** are potential non-threatening issues that could be acceptable under the right clinical context, but in many circumstances may hinder implementation of the protocol or violate assumptions made by the tool.

 <br>